djhshih/swl/spec.md

 - Collection of key-value pairs
 - Keys are field names
 - Values are numbers, strings, records, functions, or arrays where the type system permits them
+- Record types are checked against statically known fields demanded by field access, task inputs, and workflow typing rules
+- A surrounding typing rule may infer an open record, but any field that is actually accessed must be statically known at that access site

 ### Tables
 - A table is the canonical batch value